myplaceonline/myplaceonline/doc/Development.md

 * Use input placeholder and a matching label with class ui-hidden-accessible: http://view.jquerymobile.com/master/demos/forms-label-hidden-accessible/

+### Offline Usage

+* We can't use a simple cache manifest that caches all HTML pages because that might cache sensitive information such as decrypted passwords.

 ## JavaScript Guidelines

 There is some sharing of JavaScript between the rails and phonegap apps.
 The